7. Disseminate report and support use of the evaluation

 The evaluation also offers an opportunity for learning more about evaluation itself.
 The evaluation process and results should be reviewed, a process called meta-evaluation.

-The evaluation function within the cluster or agency can use evaluation reports and the experience or knowledge acquired from the evaluation to promote evaluation within the cluster/agency/ sector.
+The evaluation function within the agency can use evaluation reports and the experience or knowledge acquired from the evaluation to promote evaluation within the agency/ sector.